emkerber/learningBootstrap/myNotes.md

 http://css-tricks.com/snippets/jquery/smooth-scrolling

 The author altered the code at the above link to target the correct navigation, to use === instead of ==, and the offset is taken into account.

+# Automating carousel indicators

+In the JavaScript file, you can have the script count how many items are in the carousel and then automatically insert all of the list items in the ordered list.
+The HTML is simply:

+  <ol class="carousel-indicators"></ol>

+For loops are involved.
+To see full code, watch lesson again.